RubyDevil/Starblast.io-Exode/README.md

 # Features

 ## Custom Editor
 Exode allows you to customize your interface as you like.
-To perform modifications to the style of your editor, follow the example, and use options in the table below
+To perform modifications to the style of your editor, follow the example, and use options in the table below.
 ```
 Editor = {
     option: value